stackbuilders/railblazer/README.md

 blaze
 ```

-# db_config
+# auto_configure

-`db_config` automatically generates a database.yml file when given an adapter and application name.
+`auto_configure` automatically generates a database.yml and sunspot.yml.
 This is generated from a template for mysql, mysql2, and postgres included with this gem.
 If you want, you can also override the default templates by including templates in a directory named `~/.blaze/templates`.

 Example usage:

 ```
-db_config mysql2 myapp
+auto_configure RAILS_ROOT APP_OR_BUILD_NAME
 ```

 # Summary